test-network-function/cnf-certsuite-operator/README.md

 cnfcertificationsuiterun-sample   50m   CertSuiteFinished
 ```

-When the pod is completed, a new `CnfCertificationSuiteReport` will be created
+The status `CertSuiteFinished` means the CNF Cert Suite pod has finished running
-under the same namespace.
+all the test cases, so the results can be inspected in field `report` of the Run
-CNF certification suites results will be stored in the CR's Status different fields:
+CR's (cnfcertificationsuiterun-sample) status subresource.

 - Results: For every test case, contains its result and logs.
 If the the result is "skipped" or "failed" contains also the skip\failure reason.